c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

       GenPipes 5.0 release has been verified for Python 3.11.1 version.
 It no longer supports Python 2.7 version.

 Next, you need to load the `software modules <https://docs.python.org/3/tutorial/modules.html>`_ in your shell environment that are required to run GenPipes.
-For a full list of modules available on Compute Canada servers see the `module page <https://docs.alliancecan.ca/wiki/Available_software>`_ and `genomics tools <https://computationalgenomics.ca/tools/>`_.
+For a full list of modules available on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers see the `module page <https://docs.alliancecan.ca/wiki/Available_software>`_ and `genomics tools <https://computationalgenomics.ca/tools/>`_.

 To load the GenPipes modules, paste the following lines of code and save the file, then exit (Ctrl-X):